jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_backup_hourssincelastdifferentialbackup.md

 To exclude certain databases from the Backup - Hours Since Last Differential Backup Alarm:

-1. Open teh Spotlight Client.
+1. Open the Spotlight Client.
 2. On the Spotlight Overview page, right-click the Databases button and select **Alarm Settings**.
 3. Select **Backup - Hours Since Last Differential Backup**.
 4. Select **Override the default settings for the alarm**.